 Preparing for Success on the GRE/GMAT Exams

 Typically, applicants who have scored in the top 15 percent of the quantitative section of the GRE or GMAT are given top consideration for admission to these programs.
-Admissions programs may also consider strong scores in the Verbal and Writing sections of these exams to evaluate applicants’ communication skills—brilliant data analysis isn’t worth much if you can’t communicate your findings to end users and consumers.
+Admissions committees may also consider strong scores in the Verbal and Writing sections of these exams to evaluate applicants’ communication skills—brilliant data analysis isn’t worth much if you can’t communicate your findings to end users and consumers.

 GRE – The Graduate Record Exam (GRE) revised general test’s quantitative reasoning section evaluates the following:

 - Data analysis, covering topics like statistics, standard deviation, interquartile range, tables, graphs, probabilities, permutations, and Venn diagrams

 - Arithmetic topics including integers, factorization, exponents, and roots

 - Algebraic topics such as algebraic expressions, functions, linear equations, quadratic equations, and graphing

 - Geometry, including the properties of circles, triangles, quadrilaterals, polygons, and the Pythagorean theorem